beatobongco/GoogleDataEngineering/README.md

 * transactional support for heirarchical data
 * good for terabytes of heirarchical data
 * Persistent hashmap
-* filter objects on property
+* filter objects on attributes/property
 * returns iterable (think generators in Python) so for big queries doesn't take up all our memory

 ### Bigtable